 What is the World Bank Social Capital Assessment Tool (SOCAT)?

 The SOCAT, specifically the Social Capital Integrated Questionnaire (SC-IQ) core version, is a standardized academic instrument developed by the World Bank.
-It measures the multi-dimensional nature of social capital, including structural networks, cognitive trust, and collective civic action.
+Published in World Bank Working Paper No. 18 by Grootaert, Narayan, Nyhan Jones, and Woolcock (2004), it measures the multi-dimensional nature of social capital, including structural networks, cognitive trust, and collective civic action.

 What is the difference between Structural and Cognitive Social Capital?